Private medical insurance claims

 Most policies won’t cover emergency treatment, admission to hospital in an emergency or urgent admission following an unplanned outpatient appointment.

-When deciding whether treatment was urgent or an emergency, we’ll take into account the overall circumstances, including any medical evidence that’s available.
+When deciding whether treatment was urgent or an emergency, we’ll take into account the overall circumstances, including any medical evidence available.

 We’ll look at whether the customer: